crweaver225/CAINN/README.md

 - within the build directory, run cmake ..
 - within the build directory, run make

-After that, you should be compiled and ready for run.
+After that, you should be compiled and ready to run.
 This project does utilize one third party dependency, nlohmann/json.
 Cmake will automatically download and install this dependency when running the steps above in a way that is cross-platform compliant.

 ## Example
-The library can be accessed using Python 2.7 or higher.
+The library can be accessed using Python 3.0 or higher.
 Just import the library like so:
 ```
 from Neural_Network import Neural_Network
 from Neural_Network import Activation_Function
 from Neural_Network import Loss
 ```

-Once imported a network can be setup to train as simply as this:
+Once imported, a network can be setup to train as simply as this:
 ```
 nn = Neural_Network()
 nn.add_input_layer(1)